Longevity Risk

 Health and Care Costs

-Health related expenses often rise later in life.
-These costs can be uneven, unpredictable, and prolonged.
+Health-related expenses often rise later in life.
+These costs can be uneven, unpredictable, and prolonged — making them among the most difficult elements of long-term planning to anticipate.

 Static Planning Assumptions

-Plans built on fixed retirement ages, fixed spending patterns, or average life expectancy may not adjust well to real world variation.
+Plans built on fixed retirement ages, fixed spending patterns, or average life expectancy may not adjust well to real-world variation.
+What appears conservative at 65 may prove inadequate at 85.

 Longevity risk is not about predicting exact outcomes.
 It is about recognizing that variability increases with time.